 So I got over myself, my sense of entitlement based on being a “good” person, but most importantly my anger towards God.
 I accepted that a human’s choice to have or not have children in whatever setting has nothing to do with me.
 That a human is well within their right to keep or terminate a pregnancy, and I don’t have to resent another human being for living their life the way they deem fit, despite whatever I may believe in.
 It was only then, after letting go of that anger, that I could move on.
 Now I’m even able to be genuinely happy for my unmarried friend with a little human in her belly and/or even talk to a teenage mother without resentment or judgment.
 And that is one of the most freeing things I did for myself, because one, life doesn’t revolve around me and two, people are allowed to live THEIR lives the way THEY see best.
 Despite what I believe to be true and right.

 While going through anger and getting over it, I then started to bargain with God…

 In the end, no amount of bargaining could change my situation.
-A part of me loved, and still does love the fact that I don’t get to go on a period every month, but there was a time where I was prepared to take whatever came with menstruating monthly, if it meant I could be a “normal female”.
-But all I could do was to accept it, and deal with it.
-And the closer I got to accepting the card I was dealt with, I fell into the next stage…
+A part of me loved and still does love the fact that I don’t get to go on a period every month, but there was a time where I was prepared to take whatever came with menstruating monthly if it meant I could be a “normal female”.
+But all I could do was to accept it and deal with it.
+And the closer I got to accept the card I was dealt with, I fell into the next stage…

-Reading on AIS, you’ll read that areas of management include sex assignment, genitoplasty, gonadectomy (which both need should NOT be done without the patient’s consent), hormone replacement therapy, genetic counseling, and psychological counseling.
+Reading on AIS, you’ll read that areas of management include sex assignment, genitoplasty, gonadectomy (which both needs should NOT be done without the patient’s consent), hormone replacement therapy, genetic counseling, and psychological counseling.

 “Oh, my, my, cold-hearted child, tell me how you feel